Clark Kent (Superman & Lois): Stopping the merging of worlds

 After some time, he started having painful visions that weaken him.
 A while after, an armored being was able to escape Smallville's mines, and he and John Henry Irons / Steel, tried to stop him from destroying the town, but failed as he escaped.
 Later, Clark and John located him in Bolivia and attacked him, but he managed to run away.
 The same day, the armored man tried to kill Ally Allston, but Clark stopped him; they had a brief fight that led them to the mines and knocked him unconscious with a shard of X-Kryptonite.
 He took him to Lara Lor-Van's hologram, and communicated with him, revealing he is an alternate version of Clark from another universe.
 He also told him that he was after Ally and wanted to destroy the pendant, a weapon able to merge universes.
 When Mitch Anderson found an excuse to capture him, he threw him in prison, with his brother, Tal.
 The two managed to escape, and were just in time to fight with the alternate Clark.
 Mitch, who was also present, killed the Bizarro Clark.
 Eventually, Clark ended up in the Bizarro World, where he learned about his counterpart's life.
 There he fought the Bizarro versions of Lana Lang / Superwoman.
 He escaped it, but lost his energy.
 Tal helped him and took him to the Sun, where he absorbed the energy he needed and stopped Ally from merging the two worlds.
-After Tal left his nephews some vehicles and went to live on Bizarro World, Clark established another version of the Fortress of Solitude somewhere in the ocean for his family to also make use of.
+Tal left his nephews some vehicles and gave Lois and Clark access to his villas and other residences for different trips.
+After Tal went to live on Bizarro World, Clark established another version of the Fortress of Solitude somewhere in the ocean for his family to also make use of.